LimaZurmati/ice-cream--shop/TESTING.md

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools whilst building to pinpoint and troubleshoot any issues as I went along.

-During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected.
+During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected.gi

-I utilised the console in the developer tools to work through small sections of JavaScript and ensure that the code was working, and also to troubleshoot where issues were.

 I have gone through each page using google chrome developer tools & Firefox inspector tool to ensure that each page is responsive on a variety of different screen sizes and devices.